Loading...

 Bacterial Source of Kidney Infection

-Kidney infection is usually caused by bacteria known as E. coli, which enter the urine tube (urethra), travel to the bladder, and then to the kidney.
-Cystitis is a type of UTI that potentially lead to pyelonephritis if untreated.
+Kidney infection is usually caused by bacteria known as E. coli.
+It enters the urine tube (urethra), travels to the bladder, and then to the kidney.

-How is Kidney Infection Linked with Untreated UTIs?
+How Is Kidney Infection Linked with Untreated UTIs?

-When the urinary tract infection is not treated properly, it progresses to a kidney infection.
-The bacteria that causes UTI is not fully eradicated from the bladder that ascends towards the kidney, and its severity leads to a more severe infection termed pyelonephritis.
+The bacteria that cause UTIs do not completely eradicate from the bladder.
+That's why it ascends towards the kidney.
+Its severity leads to a more severe infection termed pyelonephritis.

 The symptoms of kidney infection include: